 I don’t get to socialize as much being stuck working and when you’re working remote, you work alone.
 It’s different than working in an office environment where you can at least have social contact regardless of how stupid or pointless the gossip or conversation is.

-Working overseas means being away from friends and family for very long periods of time.
+Working overseas has another negative aspect.
+It means being away from friends and family for very long periods of time.
 Digital nomads are, for the most part, introverts.
 You have to be if you can endure being socially isolated that long from friends and families.
 I’m no exception but I do get homesick from time to time and miss hanging out with my friends back home.